smith-chem-wisc/FlashLFQ/README.md

 There are two methods to contact us.
 You can create a new issue on the [GitHub Issues page](https://github.com/smith-chem-wisc/FlashLFQ/issues) if you are comfortable with your question being public.
 This helps other people, because it is likely that someone else has the same question.
 For private correspondance, please email mm_support at chem dot wisc dot edu.

-## Development Status
-    To do:
-    Intensity imputation for missing values

 ### Development Version Build Status
 [![Build status](https://ci.appveyor.com/api/projects/status/5mue0eiapbb6gk0u?svg=true)](https://ci.appveyor.com/project/robertmillikin/flashlfq)